 Your Mac will then prompt you to sign in with your Apple ID.
 Enter your credentials here to sign in, or choose Create a new Apple ID if you don’t have an account yet (check our Apple ID FAQ for more).
 If you want to use a local account, choose Don’t sign in.
 However, this will prevent you from using the App Store, FaceTime, and similar.

 Accept the terms and conditions, then create your computer account if you didn’t sign in with an Apple ID.
 From here, give your computer a moment to set up, and you’ll be greeted with your desktop.

 You should check for macOS updates at this point.
 Open the Apple Menu in the top-left and click Software Update to open the App Store.

 You’ll see any updates that are available for the current macOS version on the Updates tab, but you should also check on the Featured tab (or search for macOS) for the latest version of macOS available.
-Click Get and walk through the steps to initiate the update.
+After you prepare your Mac for an update, click Get on the new version and walk through the steps to initiate the update.